 September 1 2014

 5 Songs We Can’t Stop Listening To is the result of digging through the troves of music that get sent to us, swimming through the sea of music blogs, and rising to the top with 5 songs clenched in our fists.
 5 songs that made us feel something.
 5 songs that will be with us long into the future.
 These are those 5 songs.
-Listen to them as a whole podcast with introductions in the Soundcloud link below, you can check it out on Stitcher too by following Milwaukee Stories on your Stitcher app, or pick and choose with the links below.
+Listen to them on Stitcher by following Milwaukee Stories on your Stitcher app, or pick and choose with the links below.

 San Fermin’s Pick: Sia- “Chandelier”